-In this episode, SignaturePro’s Director of Player Engagement, Rob Vaka, talks about the importance of having a higher purpose and plan that stretches beyond the playing field.
+In this episode, SignaturePro’s Director of Player Engagement, Rob Vaka, explains why he believes in the importance of having a higher purpose and plan that stretches beyond the playing field.

 When athletes join their field, they need to know how to plan for the long run.
 Rob Vaka, Director of Player Engagement for SignaturePro, joins me today on the show to share his passion for and expertise on helping top athletes make a meaningful and successful transition when they are done playing.